scoutapp/scout_apm_ruby/README.markdown

 ## DevTrace Quickstart

-To use DevTrace, our free in-browser development profiler:
+To use DevTrace, our free, no-signup, in-browser development profiler:

 1. Add the gem to your Gemfile: